wu-lee/rushkoff-archive/docs/_articles/good-trip-or-bad-trip-the-art-and-heart-of-genesis-p-orridge.md

 We talked for hours in the car--seven hours, actually, because we took a few very wrong turns.
 And, as I listened to him recount his saga, I realized that Genesis was not a musician, a writer, or even a collagist any more than he was a performance artist.
 Gen's life was his art project.
 An experiment in finding the ill-defined margins or conflicting codes in our cultural scheme and then mining them for their untapped voltage.
 At the moment, he had been zapped by it.

-How very strange

-In between diatribes

-for me to watch him reconcile his art with his life.

-about the British monarchy's dependence

-magic and

-on

-language

-could get a snack

-for its power, he'd ask me to stop the car so he
+How very strange for me to watch him reconcile his art with his life.
+In between diatribes about the British monarchy's dependence on magic and language for its power, he'd ask me to stop the car so he could get a snack for one of his daughters, or to gently scold them for fighting in the back seat.

-fighting

-for one of h is daughters, or to gently scold them for

-in the back seat.
 He was a daddy, just like any other dad.

 Most of all, I realized